slexisvn/query_engine/docs/03-optimizer/18-inference-and-outer-to-inner.md

 ## Exercises

+### Understand

+Given a = b and a = 7 in an inner join, what predicate can be inferred for b?
+Why keep the original conditions?

+### Practice

-1. Confirm the opening result three ways: inference alone (no change), pushdown then inference (both filters), and the full pipeline.
+1. **Observe.** Confirm the opening result three ways: inference alone (no change), pushdown then inference (both filters), and the full pipeline.
 Use the observer to see which stage and iteration each change happens in.

-2. Write a query where inference derives a `<` on a table you never filtered, and one where it derives nothing because the join predicate is `c.C_CUSTKEY = o.O_CUSTKEY + 1`.
+2. **Observe.** Write a query where inference derives a `<` on a table you never filtered, and one where it derives nothing because the join predicate is `c.C_CUSTKEY = o.O_CUSTKEY + 1`.
 Explain the second from `inferNewPredicates`.

-3. Make `collectFiltersAbove` search the whole subtree rather than one node.
-Show that the chapter-15 divergence disappears, then find a query where the change makes inference derive something new.
+3. **Extend (optional).** Revisit the chapter-15 divergence.
+Identify which filters may legally contribute facts at a join, then design deduplication around those facts.
+Explain why searching every descendant without respecting outer joins and other boundaries is insufficient.

-4. `evaluateWithNulls` returns `'UNKNOWN'` for `BoundExprKind.CAST`.
-Add a case that recurses into the cast's operand instead, then find a `LEFT JOIN` query whose plan improves and argue that the change is sound.
+4. **Extend (optional).** `evaluateWithNulls` returns `'UNKNOWN'` for `BoundExprKind.CAST`.
+Design a conservative rule for a specific null-preserving cast.
+Account for the cast's result type, possible errors, and the distinction between a null value and a boolean truth value before implementing it.

-5. Delete the `FULL` branch of `OuterToInnerJoin` and run `npm run test:e2e`.
-Does anything fail?
-If not, write the query that should have.
+5. **Extend (optional).** Delete the `FULL` branch of `OuterToInnerJoin` and run `npm run test:e2e`.
+Correct results can survive the loss of this optimization.
+Write a plan-shape test that detects the missed demotion and a result test covering unmatched rows.

+### Hints and expected observations

+Infer b = 7.
+The additional condition may reduce work early, but inference must preserve the original relationship and respect null and join semantics.

 ## Recap